MarcosLealDev/sendgrid/README.md

 # SendGrid
 Written on Phyton 3.8

-To be sent to GCP Cloud Functions
+Backend to be sent to GCP Cloud Functions

+Frontend to be sent to a bucket with the paramenter web